nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_SETUP.md

 ### Configuring Git

 Follow these instructions carefully.
 Do not skip any steps.
-It will be no sense what you're doing.
-Do it anyway.
+It will make no sense for now, but that's ok.
+It's a necessary process.

-Make sure you are in the `martins-aquarium` project directory.

 ## Basic Configuration Settings

 You don't need to understand these.
 Just run them.
+You can be in any directory for these commands.

 ```sh
 git config --global init.defaultBranch main